Neighbourhood Board Meetings.

 The Dewsbury Neighbourhood Board holds quarterly public meetings at Dewsbury Town Hall.

-Each meeting features a Public Question Time, where board members respond to questions from the general public.
-You can submit your questions in advance by emailing executive.governance@kirklees.gov.uk.
+If you’re unable to attend the drop-in, each formal meeting also includes a Public Question Time, where board members respond to questions from the public.
+You can submit questions in advance by emailing executive.governance@kirklees.gov.uk.

 Responses to all previous public questions, along with full meeting discussions, are recorded in the minutes.